navin-moorthy/100-Days-of-Code-Round-1/log.md

 #### Thoughts:

-Today's work will save me a lot of time in future sessions because no more entering passwords for git push and
+Today's work will save me a lot of time in future sessions because no more entering passwords for git push and pull. ssh agents are automated to save the passphare.
+Lot learned today in git and linux scripting.

 [Table of Contents](#toc)